 These Are the Instacart SEO Best Practices

-Readability is super important because the customer needs to understand what the product is right as soon as they see it.
+Product Title: An Instacart advertiser needs to make sure their product titles are clear, or the product might be overlooked.
+Readability is important, because the customer has to understand what the product is as soon as they see it.

-Product Attributes: There are great selling points that will help sell the product without an actual consumer representative needing to be there either online or in person.
-Don’t forget to list all of the features of the product entails.
-In terms of food items, this could range from special health benefits to having exclusivity in a certain store.
+Product Attributes: Every product should have listed selling points that help describe the product without the need for a company representative.
+In terms of food items, for example this could range from special health benefits to exclusivity to a certain store.

 Being detailed and direct helps you gain the consumer’s trust because you are establishing all areas of the product in the description.

 Product Price: Prices are important, especially for necessities like food items, where brands are most competitive with pricing.

 Commit to research, and make sure your pricing reflects the quality of your products, so you can remain competitive with the pricing of other brands.
 If the price is too high for your brand, the sale will most likely be lost to a competitor.

 Product Reviews: This shows real reviews from consumers who have tried the product.
 If this isn’t established, many consumers may be left in a gray area where they’re not sure if the product is really valuable.

 Product reviews also get those consumers involved who have already purchased the product and love it.